Eye Anemia: Symptoms, Causes and Treatment options

 Addressing the Underlying Cause

-Effective treatment of eye anemia focuses on addressing the underlying systemic anemia.
+Effective treatment of iron deficiency in eyes focuses on addressing the underlying systemic anemia.
 This includes:

 - Iron Supplements for Anemia: Oral or intravenous iron supplements can replenish iron stores, improving hemoglobin levels and alleviating symptoms.